The Freecycle Network: Trademark issues

 A notice of opposition was filed in federal court by FreecycleSunnyvale against the Freecycle Network in January 2006.
 An injunction was granted against Tim Oey in May 2006 for allegedly disparaging the TFN trademark.
 The injunction was stayed in July 2006 and dissolved by the United States Court of Appeals for the Ninth Circuit in September 2007.
 To defend its trademark in 2006, TFN pursued other free recycling groups who used the word "freecycle" or allegedly had "confusingly similar derivations thereof".

 Free-speech advocates, including the Electronic Frontier Foundation and 38 law professors, filed an amicus brief opposing a trademark-infringement lawsuit filed by TFN against Tim Oey.
 The opposition was based on the position that the lawsuit violated Oey's First Amendment rights.
 Other law professors, including Lawrence Lessig, and Jimmy Wales filed a second amicus brief in support of Oey.
 In 2007, the US 9th Circuit Court affirmed that freecycle may be used as a word.

 On November 24, 2010, TFN lost its trademark claim to "Freecycle" and its logo in the Ninth Circuit Court of Appeals.
 Justice Consuelo María Callahan wrote in her opinion, "Beal did not coin the word 'freecycle' and TFN is not the first organization to promote freecycling ... even ... viewing the evidence in the light most favorable to TFN ... [they] engaged in naked licensing and consequently abandoned the trademarks."

 On September 25, 2012, TFN gained a registered trademark in the United States for Freecycle.org (registration number 4215094) from the United States Patent and Trademark Office.
 TFN also received a registered-collective-membership trademark on that date (registration number 4215095).
 TFN maintains additional registered trademarks in the European Union, New Zealand, Australia and Canada.

-Payments to founder

-Although TFN is primarily run by volunteers, Beal received a salary of $98,352 and "other compensation" of $7,242 in 2020.
-The board consists of three people; one is Beal's wife, Jennifer Columbus.